-Muirfield Golf Club: Scottish Course Votes To Admit Women Members
+Muirfield Golf Club: Scottish Course Votes to Admit Women Members

 Whether the motivation for this change of policy for a club that was founded in 1744 came from a sense of moral obligation is debatable.
 A stronger push arguably came from the Royal & Ancient Club of St Andrews (the R&A) when it removed Muirfield from its rotation of hosts of the British Open.

-The governing body of the world’s oldest major tournament decides on a small group of golf courses who can hold this prestigious status.
+The governing body of the world’s oldest major tournament, decides on a small group of golf courses who can hold this prestigious status.
 It is a group few golf clubs would want to be excluded from and likely acted as a significant catalyst to Muirfield’s decision to hold a second vote.

 Yet for the wider public, who have witnessed various steps towards greater equality over the last five decades, such segregated memberships appear, at best, out-dated.
-Others have called it more plainly “sexist golf club regulations.”
+Others have called it more plainly “sexist golf club regulations”.

 Call it what we may—tradition or outdated sexism—Muirfield is not alone in arriving late to the gender equalities party.
 The R&A itself only admitted members in 2014, ending a 260-year men-only policy.
 Another Scottish golf club, Royal Troon, and the Kent club Royal St Georges (who both host the British Open too) only voted to admit women members in 2016.